fed001/telegram-quote-bot/README.md

-# Wolfg
+# telegram-quote-bot

-Wolfg is a Telegram Chatbot that is sending daily quotes to subscribers and lets you add your own quotes to its SQLite database.
+telegram-quote-bot is a Telegram Chatbot that is sending daily quotes to subscribers and lets you add your own quotes to its SQLite database.
 Quotes may be in any format, for example
 - Text
 - Pictures
 - Voice / Video Notes